How to Make Free Money With Smartphone Apps

 - plenty of emails and notifications

-I won't wait a second longer to say that Slidejoy is my favorite money generating app!
+I won't wait for a second longer to say that Slidejoy is my favorite money-generating app!
 Basically, the lock screen on your phone will be replaced with ads.
 Swipe left to interact with the ad, or swipe right to unlock the phone normally.
 Just having this app installed earns points that equate to cash!
 There is no need to actually interact with the ads, doing so will award no extra points.

 - passive income

-- doesn't slow down phone
+- doesn't slow down your phone

-Swagbucks hosts a large platform of mobile money making opportunities.
+Swagbucks hosts a large platform of mobile money-making opportunities.
 There are surveys, videos, polls, and of course the usual selection of "install apps or signup today for points".
-Although I have wasted time doing a qualification survey (that doesn't seem to be factored in to the estimated completion time) only to be told I am not eligible, you still receive $0.01 for this inconvenience.
+Although I have wasted time doing a qualification survey (that doesn't seem to be factored into the estimated completion time) only to be told I am not eligible, you still receive $0.01 for this inconvenience.